pmy02/Classroom_Notification/README.md

 **English** | [한국어](README.ko.md)

-# 어디강의실 (Eodi-Ganguisil) — Classroom-Notifier Placement & Usage Analysis
+# 어디강의실 — Classroom-Notifier Placement & Usage Analysis

 A data-analysis project that decides **where to install classroom-finder notifier devices** on a large university campus, and forecasts **how heavily each device would be used** over time.
 It combines exploratory analysis of two years of course-timetable data with a Prophet time-series model fit on a synthetic device-usage dataset.